securefederatedai/openfl/openfl-workspace/tf_3dunet_brats/README.md

 *Note: This is **not** the 3D U-Net model that was used in the paper and not the sharding used.
 Nevertheless, it should make a good template for how to train using OpenFL.*

 The files `src\dataloader.py` and `src\define_model.py` are where we define the TensorFlow [dataset loader](https://www.tensorflow.org/api_docs/python/tf/data/Dataset) and the 3D U-Net model.
-This demonstrates how to use an out-of-memory data loader that pulls batches of data from files as needed.
+In `src\dataloader.py` we demonstrate how to use an out-of-memory data loader that pulls batches of data from files as needed.

 ## Steps to run.